Chicago hacker pleads guilty in Anonymous-linked case

-NEW YORK, May 28 (Reuters) - A computer hacker linked to the group known as Anonymous pleaded guilty on Tuesday to breaking into a global intelligence company.
+NEW YORK (Reuters) - A computer hacker linked to the group known as Anonymous pleaded guilty on Tuesday to breaking into a global intelligence company.

 Jeremy Hammond of Chicago admitted to hacking into Strategic Forecasting Inc, based in Austin, Texas, in December 2011.
 He also admitted to being involved in hacks at the Federal Bureau of Investigation and other entities and agencies.